 Adding an MCP Server

-Extending Dust's toolset beyond the default list of tools is possible by adding extra MCP Servers
+Extending Dust's toolset beyond the default list of tools is possible by adding extra MCP Servers.
+Multiple authentication modes are available to comply with a large variety of third-party services.

 Remote MCP Servers and how to add them.